scverse/scvi-tools/docs/contributing.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up `scvi` for local development.
+Here's how to set up `scvi-tools` for local development.

-1. Fork the `scvi` repo on GitHub.
+1. Fork the `scvi-tools` repo on GitHub.
 2. Clone your fork locally::

     $ git clone git@github.com:your_name_here/scvi.git

 3. Install your local copy into a virtualenv (or conda environment).
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv scvi
+    $ mkvirtualenv scvi-dev
     $ cd scvi/
-    $ pip install -e .[test,notebooks]
+    $ pip install -e .[dev,tutorials]

 4. Install pre-commit, which will enforce the scvi code style (black, flake8) on each of your commit::